Overtime (ice hockey): PWHL

-To date, the Professional Women's Hockey League, which began in the 2023–24 season has had three games that went past double overtime.
+To date, the Professional Women's Hockey League, which began in the 2023–24 season has had four games that went past double overtime.
 Taylor Wenczkowski of PWHL Boston scored the overtime winner against PWHL Montreal at the 11:44 mark of triple overtime in their game 2 semifinal match-up on May 11, 2024.
 In total, there were 51 minutes and 44 seconds played in overtime in the game, which was played at Place Bell in Laval, Quebec.
 Catherine Dubois of the Montreal Victoire scored the overtime winner against the Ottawa Charge at the 15:33 mark of quadruple overtime in their game 2 semifinal match-up on May 11, 2025.
 In total, there was 1 hour, 15 minutes, and 33 seconds played in overtime in the game, which was played at Place Bell in Laval, Quebec.
 Katy Knoll of the Minnesota Frost scored the overtime winner against the Ottawa Charge at the 9:57 mark of triple overtime in their game 3 final match-up on May 24, 2025.
 In total, there were 49 minutes, and 57 seconds played in overtime in the game, which was played at Xcel Energy Center in Saint Paul, Minnesota.
+Marie-Philip Poulin of the Montreal Victoire scored the overtime winner against the Minnesota Frost at the 4:02 mark of triple overtime in their game 2 semifinal match-up on May 5, 2026.
+In total, there were 44 minutes, and 2 seconds of overtime in the game, which was played at Place Bell in Laval, Quebec.